barakwei/ParticlePapertrail/README.md

 * Particle Photon, Core and Electron were verified to work with this library.

-**Logging on the Electron consumes a lot of data.
+**Logging on the Electron can consume a lot of data and may result in a higher bill.
 Be careful about how often you log.**

 ## Example: